beiko-lab/arete/README.md

     * Please check [nf-core/configs](https://github.com/nf-core/configs#documentation) to see if a custom config file to run nf-core pipelines already exists for your Institute.
 If so, you can simply use `-profile <institute>` in your command.
 This will enable either `docker` or `singularity` and set the appropriate execution settings for your local compute environment.
     * If you are using `singularity` then the pipeline will auto-detect this and attempt to download the Singularity images directly as opposed to performing a conversion from Docker images.
 If you are persistently observing issues downloading Singularity images directly due to timeout or network issues then please use the `--singularity_pull_docker_container` parameter to pull and convert the Docker image instead.

 3. Start running your own analysis (ideally using `-profile docker` for stability)!

     ```bash
     nextflow run fmaguire/arete -profile conda --input_sample_sheet samplesheet.csv --reference_genome efaecium_DO.fasta --outgroup_genome test/E_hirae_ATCC9790_GCF_000271405.2_ASM27140v2_genomic.fna
     ```
 `samplesheet.csv` must be formatted `sample,fastq_1,fastq_2`

+If you have issues running the workflow with `-profile conda` due to mob-suite, use `-profile docker` and just comment out mob-suite [here](https://github.com/fmaguire/arete/blob/master/workflows/pipeline.nf#L164).

 See [usage docs](https://github.com/fmaguire/arete/usage) for all of the available options when running the pipeline.